- Spring: December 8

 A student may certify a major in biology upon completing 24 credits with a GPA of 2.0 or higher.

-Bachelor of Science degree in Biology require a minimum of 19 semester credit hours of core BIOLOGY courses (BIOLOGY 106, 107, 301, 372 and 405 or 403).
-An additional 21 semester credit hours of biological sciences coursework selected in consultation with your biology advisor is required.
+The Bachelor of Science degree in Biology requires a minimum of 19 semester credit hours of core BIOLOGY courses (BIOLOGY 106, 107, 301, 372 and 405 or 403).
+An additional 21 semester credit hours of biological sciences coursework selected in consultation with your biology academic advisor is required.
 The 21 semester credit hours must include 15 upper division credits, six of which must be BIOLOGY courses taken in residence at WSU.

 The following courses must be taken before coming to WSU Global Campus:

 - CHEM 345 – Organic Chemistry